kermado/NeuralBot/README.md

 #### DirectX Grabber

 The DirectX screen grabber uses the Windows Desktop Duplication API.
 This is supposedly the most efficient method, though the GDI method appears to be more efficient in practice.
+A pre-compiled binary is included, though the complete [source code](https://github.com/kermado/DXGrabber) is available.

 ### Object Detection

 The object detector is responsible for identifying potential targets from an image.
 The included detector uses the OpenCV library to perform object detection using a neural network.
 You must provide a configuration (.cfg) file and associated model (.weights) file in the Darknet format.
 Note that the aimbot requires the object detection to run at a high framerate (> 100fps) for good results.
 The YOLOv4 architecture is recommended with a input resolution of 512x512.
 It is possible to use a larger screen capture area, though the accuracy of the trained neural network may be adversely affected.
-The included OpenCV detector supports NVIDIA Pascal and Turing cards only.
+The included pre-built OpenCV detector supports NVIDIA Pascal and Turing cards only, though the complete [source code](https://github.com/kermado/Detector) is available.

 ### Object Tracker